Cédric Doumbé

-Cédric Doumbé (born August 30, 1992) is a Cameroonian-born French professional mixed martial artist and former kickboxer, currently fighting in the Welterweight division.
+Cédric Doumbé (born August 30, 1992) is a Cameroonian-born French professional mixed martial artist and former kickboxer, currently fighting in the Welterweight division of the Professional Fighters League (PFL).

 In kickboxing, he is a former two-time Glory Welterweight Champion.
 Doumbé was ranked as the #1 welterweight in the world for several years by Combat Press and other publications.
 In 2016 he was named the Fighter of the Year by Combat Press and Liver Kick.